There are dozens of dining options at Walt Disney World, so it’s easy to get overwhelmed!

 The Pan-Asian cuisine features wok, noodles, and specialty items.
 Our readers commented that the portions are huge and the menus have a wide variety.
 The restaurant is also especially accommodating towards allergies.

 2. Tusker House

 Where Yak and Yeti features Pan-Asian cuisine, Tusker House serves up African dishes.
 The buffet is set up as a marketplace, and you can meet Mickey, Minnie, Donald, Daisy, and Goofy while you eat.
 They’re all decked out in safari outfits!

 Tusker House rated an 8.59/10 and takes second place for Animal Kingdom!
 Just keep in mind that the African flavors may not be for picky eaters.

 Tiffins is a relatively new Table Service spot that celebrates the art of traveling!
 The diverse menu takes inspiration from places all around the globe, many of which are present throughout the park.
 You can enjoy anything from lobster mac and cheese to Fattoush salad!

-Our readers love the atmosphere and food, but the primary complaint is the price.
+Our readers love the atmosphere and food (hence the 1st place spot), but the primary complaint is the price.
 One reader mentioned that Tiffins is expensive “even for Disney standards.”
 If you make a reservation here, be prepared for a hefty bill.